 © 2012.
 Erokhin P.I.
 The number of Caspian Seal on Ogurjaly Island.
-Materials of Caspian Ecological Forum (November 5-6, 2012, Turkmenbashy).
+Materials of Caspian Ecological Forum (November 5-6, 2012, Turkmenbashi).

 The Caspian seal is endemic to the Caspian.
 In waters adjacent to the Turkmen coast, seals occur throughout the year, but their number varies.
-From spring to summer, most of the seal population migrates to the South Caspian after breeding and moulting on ice.
+From spring to summer, most of the seal population migrates to the Southern Caspian after breeding and moulting on ice.
 Seals feed intensively and lead a pelagic way of life in summer (Badamshin, 1969; Krylov, 1976).
-From ten to hundred seals can be recorded on Mikhailov’s Islands and Ogurjaly Island, or Ogurchinskiy Island (the Turkmenskiy Bay) and on Osushnoy Island (the Krasnovodskiy Bay) at this time (Chapskiy, 1976).
+From ten to hundred seals can be recorded on Mikhaylova Island and Ogurjaly Island (Ogurchinskiy Island), the Turkmenskiy Bay, and on Osushnoy Island, the Krasnovodskiy Bay (the Turkmenbashi Bay – Kaspika’s note), at this time (Chapskiy, 1976).
 In Turkmenistan, a total of about 15,000 seals were observed on the islands (Bychkov et al, 1985).
-According to Krylov (1986), there were from 3 to 7 thousand seals on the southern spit of Ogurchinskiy Island and Mikhailov’s Islands until March.
+According to Krylov (1986), there were from 3 to 7 thousand seals on the southern spit of Ogurchinskiy Island and Mikhaylova Island until March.
 They were mostly immature.
 In 2007, the number of seals in the Turkmen sector of the Caspian Sea amounted to about 1,000 individuals (Erokhin, 2011).

 In 2002, breeding seals were observed on Ogurchinskiy Island, whelping began in the second decade of December and lasted until mid-February.
 The age and sex of 170 seals on the island was as follows: males – 20 %; females – 25 %; immature individuals of both sexes – 55 %.
 There were 14 pups.
 Observations of Caspian seals on Ogurchinskiy Island were continued in 2008.
 From April to July, we conducted the survey of their numbers on this island three times a day: from 6.00 to 9.00, from 12.00 to 14.00 and from 17.00 to 19.00.
 A small number of seals (more than 350 individuals) occurred in mid-April and more than 200 seals at the beginning of May and the same number – in June.